IqraLiaqat123/Mini-Project/README.txt

 # Mini-Project
-The project Uses the SQLITE for the database.
+The project uses the SQLITE for the database.